-Current forefoot surgery and in particular Bunion correction is performed through an open incision.
-This takes time to heal and can have complications e.g infection, prolonged pain and swelling.
+Current forefoot surgery and in particular Bunion (hallux valgus) correction is performed through an open incision.
+This takes time to heal and can have complications e.g infection, prolonged pain, scarring and protracted swelling.
 Mr Palmer performs minimally invasive bunion correction operations in suitable patients through two or three small "percutaneous" or "key-hole" incisions as a day case procedure using new low speed burrs with high torque and a special mini-xray machine.
-This technique promotes rapid healing and reduced pain and stiffness of the joint with minimal complications.
+This technique aims for rapid healing and reduced pain and stiffness of the joint with minimal complications.
 This surgery is performed under a light short anaesthetic.
 Immediate weight bearing is possible.
-Healing time is between 4 to six weeks although swelling may last longer.
+Bone healing time is between 4 to six weeks although swelling may last longer.

 Mr Palmer was one of the only English Surgeons to attend the first meeting of GRECMIP, a society of French Surgeons who have developed these techniques in Bordeaux in 2007.
-Since then he has continued to developed his skills with French foot surgeons and other leading UK foot surgeons.
-Mr Palmer is currently undertaking many research studies in these techniques.
+Since then he has continued to developed his skills and techniques with rigorous follow up.
+Mr Palmer and his team undertake many research studies in these techniques.

-Currently Mr Palmer is able to offer bunion correction, cheilectomy for arthritis, bunionette correction (5th toe), lesser toe surgery (hammer toe, claw toe, metatarsalgia) in suitable patients with these keyhole techniques.
-These techniques are available at Goring Hall Hospital, and the Nuffield Hospitals in Brighton and Chichester in Sussex .
+Currently Mr Palmer is able to offer bunion correction, cheilectomy for arthritis, bunionette correction (5th toe), lesser toe surgery (hammer toe, claw toe, metatarsalgia), ankle and subtalar fusion and ankle sports injury management in suitable patients with these keyhole techniques.
+These techniques are available at Goring Hall Hospital, and the Nuffield Hospital in Brighton in Sussex .
 Most health insurance companies will cover these procedures.

-Download the current NICE recommendations and advice on this new technique here
+Download the rather out of date NICE recommendations and advice on this new technique here